CodeForAfrica-ARCHIVE/ZiwaphiHealth/README.md

 **Hospitals App**

 This app helps users find hospitals around them.
 The data for this is hosted on Socrata.

+1. Change socrata_app_token to your app token

+2. Change hospitals_table to the Socrata app id

 ### Built using Laravel PHP Framework